 Self-Direction offers traditional options for support, but strongly encourages people to be creative with their services.

 A determination of eligibility for New York State Office of People With Developmental Disabilities services is required prior to acceptance.
 In order to participate, a person must have a strong circle of support and a desire to be self-determining.
 A Self-Direction Broker dedicated to the individual and the planning process is essential to the success of this service.
-Referrals can be made by an individual, a service coordinator or a member of the circle of support.
+Referrals can be made by an individual, a care manager or a member of the circle of support.

-Brokers collaborate with a CNY Developmental Services Office liaison to ensure that every Self-Direction plan and budget includes all services a person wants to purchase.
+Brokers collaborate with a CNY Developmental Disabilities Regional Office liaison to ensure that every Self-Direction plan and budget includes all services a person wants to purchase.
 Budgets are based on an individual’s needs and available funding.
 Persons seeking services must be enrolled in Medicaid and the Home and Community Based Services waiver.